-To truly understand and design the best possible information architecture for an app or website, find the biggest whiteboard in your office and start drawing.
+To truly understand and design the best possible information architecture for an application or website, find the biggest whiteboard in your office and start drawing.

 A whiteboard allows you to physically step back from the diagram and see things that you may not otherwise see on a computer screen, such as recognizing the relationships and interconnections between seemingly disparate sections of the application.
 Seeing the “Big Picture” helps you design the overall User Experience by creating a context for all the individual screens and components you need to design as you get deeper into the product.

-So, find that whiteboard and some smelly markers and start drawing!
+So, find that whiteboard, grab some smelly markers, and start drawing!